swiftlang/vscode-swift/CONTRIBUTING.md

 ## Submitting a Pull Request

-Please ensure to include the following in your Pull Request
+Please ensure to include the following in your Pull Request:
 - A description of what you are trying to do.
 What the PR provides to the library, additional functionality, fixing a bug etc
 - A description of the code changes
 - Documentation on how these changes are being tested